appyd-fr/home/Cypher.md

 +1 type-based ability from your tier or a lower tier

 Abilities : actions or enabler (constant or part of another action)

+DEFENSE TASKS

+Defense tasks are when a player makes a roll to keep something undesirable from happening to their PC.
+The type of defense task matters when using Effort.

+Might defense: Used for resisting poison, disease, and anything else that can be overcome with strength and health.

+Speed defense: Used for dodging attacks and escaping danger.
+This is by far the most commonly used defense task.

+Intellect defense: Used for fending off mental attacks or anything that might affect or influence one’s mind.